anujsProject/Quiz-Web/README.md

  Quiz Program developed in HTML, CSS and JS

 Disclaimer:
+Improvements are most welcomed, feel free to improve it.
-You can use this Project to practice your Skills
+You can use this Project to practice your Skills.